protesilaos/my-website/_poems/2023-12-27-rise-of-the-druid.md

 ---
-title: "Rise of the druid (my poem)"
+title: "Poem: Rise of the druid"
 excerpt: "Just read the poem.
 No further comment."
 ---